resthub/resthub-spring-tutorial/readme.rst

 **Note**: We cannot simply override ``/api/task?page=all`` method because mappings are currently defined in interface ``RestController``
 (see `documentation <http://jenkins.pullrequest.org/job/resthub-spring-stack-master/javadoc/org/resthub/web/controller/RestController.html>`_)
-and *Spring MVC* does not accept that a path appear twice.
+and *Spring MVC* does not accept that a path appears twice.

 Test your controller
 ++++++++++++++++++++

-Resthub provide some test tooling : `<http://resthub.org/2/spring-stack.html#testing>`_
+Resthub provide some testing tooling : `<http://resthub.org/2/spring-stack.html#testing>`_

 We are going to test our new controller ``findAllNonPaginated`` method: